mosaic-design-system/docs/src/components/chip.md

       **Positioning chips as filters**

       As mentioned above, when chips are used as filters they can be positioned above or below their related content.
-Where they are place depends on the following:﻿
+Where they are placed depends on the following:﻿

-      * If the filters are related to a table, then they should be place above the table in a single row, as they directly affect the records it contains.
+      * If the filters are related to a table, then they should be placed above the table in a single row, as they directly affect the records it contains.

       * If the filters are related to a search field, then they can be shown underneath in a single row, as they can be selected as part of the search process to narrow down results.

-      * If the filters are part of other components, such as side drawers, then they be shown on multiple rows.﻿﻿
+      * If the filters are part of other components, such as side drawers containing filters, then they can be shown on multiple rows.﻿

       *
     icon: file_invoice